 Everybody appreciates a great looking storefront.
-93ft team up with East London sign writer Mia Warner to hand paint Marmadukes new bakery shop front.
+93ft team up with former East London, and now Sheffield based sign writer Mia Warner to hand paint Marmadukes new bakery shop front.

 Locally, the building was known as The Sorting Office.
 Formerly owned by Royal Mail, Marmadukes set their sights on an ambitious transformation of the old building into their new cafe and bakery.